evelikov92/mysql-qbuilder/README.md

 npm install mysql-qbuilder
 ```

 To add this npm package to your local machine, type the above into your command line.
-You�ll notice a node_modules directory appear in your root where the package is now installed.
+You will notice a node_modules directory appear in your root where the package is now installed.

 ## What You get from that module